StuartCox3107/iGrow/README.md

 - Users - This stores the user's first name, username and password
 - Plants - this stores the users records of plantings, designed to be created and updated at three different times:
-    - Planting time
+    - Planting time:
         - Year planted, month planted, what planted, packaging image (an upload of a picture of the seed packet), planting notes
-    - Growing time
+    - Growing time:
         - Growing notes
-    - Harvest time
+    - Harvest time:
         - Harvest date, harvest image (an upload of an image of the grown plant), harvest notes and a "Would you grow again?" option

 ---